-The Certificate II in Building and Construction Pre-apprenticeship is the recognised pathway into a career in Building and Construction.
+The Certificate II in Building and Construction Pre-apprenticeship is the recognised pathway into a career in Building and Construction in Victoria.

 Set yourself up to land an apprenticeship by gaining the basic skills and hand-on experience you'll need in the workplace.
 You'll learn to construct basic roof and wall frames, install interior fittings, and set up formwork for concreting.